-We and/or holders of our stock may be subject to state and local taxation in various state or local jurisdictions, including those in which we or they transact business or reside.
+We and/or holders of our stock may be subject to state, local and foreign taxation in various states or local or foreign jurisdictions, including those in which we or they transact business or reside.
 The foreign, state, and local tax treatment of us and of holders of our stock may not conform to the United States federal income tax consequences discussed above.
-Consequently, prospective investors should consult their own tax advisors regarding the effect of state and local tax laws on an investment in our common stock or preferred stock.
+Consequently, prospective investors should consult their own tax advisors regarding the effect of state, local and foreign tax laws on an investment in our common stock or preferred stock.